• Aug 12, 2025

 Route and the considerations you can consider when travelling by road from Delhi

-• Start in Delhi: Begin your journey from Delhi; you can head south towards Agra.
+• Start in Delhi: Begin your journey from Delhi, then head south towards Agra.

-• Agra: Take the Yamuna Expressway, which is NE4, to bypass Agra city.
+• Agra: Take the Yamuna Expressway (NE4) to bypass Agra city.

-• Gwalir: Proceed ahead and continue South on NH44, formerly NH3, towards Gwalior.
+• Gwalior: Proceed ahead and continue South on NH44 (formerly NH3) towards Gwalior.

 • Shivpuri: Ahead, follow NH44 from Gwalior towards Shivpuri.

-• Indore: There from the Shivpuri, continue on NH44 and then take the Indore bypass.
+• Indore: From Shivpuri, continue on NH44 and then take the Indore bypass.

 • Omkareshwar: From Indore, take the road to Sanawad and then to Omkareshwar.
 This part of the journey is approximately 145 km and takes 3 to 4 hours, respectively.